The University is committed to supporting the academic success of all our students and ensuring that the semester proceeds as normally as possible

 - AskLive chat service for quick questions and help accessing online resources.

-- Online Workshops are still being offered
+- Online Workshops are offered

 - Online drop-ins on Zoom for quick questions every weekday 10.30-11.30am no appointments needed